 We're well-documented fans of designing in a blue color scheme.
 As much as we're partial to a bold pop of purple or a wash of muted green, there's something about the color blue that just has astounding versatility.

 And if we were to play favorites, we'd have to say that navy blue—one of the most iconic shades ever—is the epitome of everything we love about this part of the color wheel.
-It's timeless, it's versatile, it's by turns moody or muted...and it goes with everything.
-But that's actually part of the reason it can be so tricky to get started when designing a navy blue space—the options are pretty much endless, which can lead to some very pervasive decision paralysis.
+It's timeless, it's versatile, it's by turns moody or muted, and it goes with everything.
+But that's actually part of the reason it can be so tricky to get started when designing a navy blue space: The options are pretty much endless, which can lead to some very pervasive analysis paralysis.
 (Ask us how we know.)

 If you're looking to design with this well-loved color but feeling a bit overwhelmed by the options, never fear.
 We've rounded up some of our favorite hues to pair with navy, and some of them definitely aren't what you were expecting.
-Whether you opt for a traditional pairing or go for something unexpected and bold, navy blue comes through—again and again.
+Whether you opt for a traditional pairing or go for something unexpected and bold, navy blue comes through again and again.
 Which is probably why it's earned itself a spot in the pantheon to begin with.

 Read on for some of our favorite new and old twists on a navy blue color palette.